Lucasv-github/Magic/README.md

 ### Adding the magic pack to your world
 -This datapack is really a combination of 4 different datapacks
 -Unless you want to mess with half broken datapacks I suggest not using either "Magic_help" or "Magic_pve"
--"Magic_commons" is necessary for the function of the main datapack, "Magic", thus these two should be downloaded and dragged into the datapack folder in you world
+-"Magic_commons" is necessary for the function of the main datapack, "Magic", thus these two should be downloaded and dragged into the datapack folder in your world
 -The resourcepack is also important unless you want a horrible user experience, it should be placed in your "./minecraft/resourcepacks/"
 -**/reload** should enable the datapacks, if this does not work you might need to **/datapack enable "file/Magic"**, then **/datapack enable "file/Magic_commons**
 -A relog might also be needed to get the new dimension working correctly